My Top 9 WORST Travel Experiences

 I have been in this situation before (when I missed flights to India) – so I was quite calm and knew that patience was key.

-However, I was rather surprised by how angry the other passengers were.
+However, I was rather surprised by how furious the other passengers were.
 These were grown-ups, literally shouting at airport staff, and scrambling to jump in front of everyone else in the queues for new tickets at Paris Charles De Gaulle airport.

 I just stood back and watched them make fools of themselves.
 It was unbelievable.
 Sometimes, shit happens.
 Just be PATIENT and relax!
 Our flight WILL go ahead.
 We will be put into a hotel for the night.
 None of this will cost us an extra penny.